For Faculty & Staff:

 - The W-2/W-2c Consent Form page will show current status of No consent received or Consent received.

 - Check the box to add your consent or withdraw your consent.

 The bank account that is designated as the balance account for an employee’s payroll direct deposit in OneUSG Connect is also used by the Financial Management System as the direct deposit account for employee travel and expense reimbursements.
 Expense reimbursement bank account data may not be updated in the Financial Management System.

-All faculty and staff will submit leave requests online through the Absence Management Module on the OneUSG Connect Employee Self-Service site.
+All faculty and staff submit leave requests online through the Absence Management Module on the OneUSG Connect Employee Self-Service site.

 You will receive a notice when your leave has been approved, denied or pushed back for more information.